 Tips for Tinder: Have some good shots, a fun bio, and state what you're looking for in that bio.
 If you like someone and you match, be sure to send a message to grab their attention.

-This is another super popular free dating app (it had 42 million members in 2020, of which 1.6 million were from the UK).
+This is another super popular free dating app.
 Like Tinder, early adaptors were the younger crowds, but now all age groups use the app.

 While used both for casual and serious dating, Bumble has a more serious edge than Tinder.
 You can choose to answer multiple-choice questions in your profile to show what kind of relationship you're looking for, if you are athletic, what religion you belong to, and various other things.
 This gives you a simple overview of potential dates.
 It also shows who cared enough to fill it out!